vottundev/qubic-bridge-proposal/README.md

 **Amount Unlocked End of Milestone 3**: 7.950 USD

-## Option 2 (SC developed by Qubic)

-## Kick Off:(30% of the project grant)
-  - Establish Communication Channels.
-  - Team Creation and Project Organization.
-**Amount Unlocked End of Kick Off**: 6.780 USD

-## Milestone 1: Definition, Design, and Set-Up (10% of the project grant)
-This phase focuses on planning and setting up the framework for the bridge, establishing the tools and initial environment for the project.

-### Deliverables:
-- **Project Definition and Requirements:**
-  - Finalize the project scope and requirements.
-  - Confirm the wallet solution for Qubic integration.
-  - Define the architecture of the bridge (Frontend, Backend, and Smart Contract interactions).

-- **Design:**
-  - Create the user flow and wireframes for the user interface (wallet connection and token swap UI).
-  - Design the backend structure to manage communication between Qubic and Ethereum/Arbitrum One.

-- **Set-Up:**
-  - Set up the development environment for smart contracts, backend, and frontend.
-  - Establish communication protocols between Qubic and Ethereum/Arbitrum One networks.

-**Amount Unlocked End of Milestone 1**: 2.260 USD

 ---

-## Milestone 2: Frontend, Backend, SC Integration & Testing (60% of the project grant)
-This phase covers the development of the user interface, backend logic, integration of the system, and full-scale testing of the entire bridge.

-### Deliverables:
-- **Frontend Development:** (33% of the milestone --> 4.520 USD)
-  - Build the interface for wallet connection (based on the wallet solution defined in Milestone 1).
-  - Develop UI for token swap selection and transaction tracking.

-- **Backend Development:** (33% of the milestone --> 4.520 USD)
-  - Implement backend logic to handle swap requests.
-  - Integrate the backend with the smart contracts on Qubic and Ethereum/Arbitrum One.
-  - Ensure that the backend manages order validation and updates users' wallets accurately.

-- **Integration & Testing:** (33% of the milestone --> 4.520 USD)
-  - Integrate the frontend, backend, and smart contracts for seamless user interaction.
-  - Conduct extensive testing to ensure secure and accurate token swaps.
-  - Perform a security audit to validate the system's reliability.

-**Amount Unlocked End of Milestone 3**: 13.560 USD

 ## Considerations:
 - The infrastructure is shared; to have a dedicated infrastructure, a separate quotation will be required.